Non-Hermitian Dirac cones with valley-dependent lifetimes

 In summary, we have observed non-Hermitian Dirac cones in a graphene-like model with nonreciprocal NNN couplings.
 Protected by the TRS, Dirac quasiparticles in different valleys acquire highly contrasting lifetimes, leading to intriguing non-Hermitian valley contrasting physics.
 Using circuiting experiments, we demonstrate the effective single Dirac cone behavior of our model, which allows for auto valley selection and vortex state generation.
-At the boundary, topological valley kink states are found to inherit the non-Hermitian physics in the bulk and exhibit unidirectional propagation and suppressed inter-valley scattering that are not seen in the Hermitian case.
+At the boundary, topological valley kink states are found to inherit the non-Hermitian physics in the bulk and exhibit unidirectional propagation and suppressed inter-valley scattering that are not seen in the Hermitian case, which could be used for robust logic gates and compact circuit integration.
 These results demonstrate that Dirac quasiparticles can not only exist in realistic non-Hermitian settings but also have profound physical implications.

 Our work takes the first step in studying non-Hermitian quasiparticles and extends the current studies on non-Hermitian topological semimetal phases which are mostly focused on exceptional points and conventional Hermitian band degeneracies.
 There are many efforts to be made along this direction.
-At the fundamental level, it would be interesting to search for other types of non-Hermitian quasiparticles, especially non-Hermitian Weyl fermions, which have been predicted to host exotic three-dimensional non-Hermitian physics~\cite{denner2021,hu2022,rui2022,dash2024,nakamura2024}.
+At the fundamental level, it would be interesting to search for other types of non-Hermitian quasiparticles and their interactions with external fields~\cite{wang2023,zhang2024}, especially non-Hermitian Weyl fermions, which have been predicted to host exotic three-dimensional non-Hermitian physics~\cite{denner2021,hu2022,rui2022,dash2024,nakamura2024}.
 Practically, it is highly desired to extend our results to wave (e.g., microwave, optical and acoustic) and even electronic systems, where various valley-based applications may be further developed.

 { {\bf{Methods}}}

 \textbf{Symmetry analysis.} {The non-Hermiticity of our graphene model is introduced by the real but nonreciprocal NNN couplings $t_2\pm\delta$ shown in Fig.~\ref{fig1}c.
 These couplings preserve the TRS $T=\mathcal{K}$, but break the inversion symmetry.
 Hence, our model respects TRS as